 By focusing on the message and not becoming impatient or upset when your child experiences stuttering, parents play an important role in helping the child realize that he can be an effective communicator even while stuttering.
 When children have reduced anxiety about speaking, their speech is more fluent (without stuttering).
 Despite the best parent supports, some children will continue to struggle with stuttering.

-When should a parent become concerned about the child’s stuttering?
+When should I become concerned about my child’s stuttering?

 - When the stuttering becomes more frequent and/or gets worse over time.